AndrewEC/har-server/README.md

 ### A Note on Response Headers
-The underlying FastAPI server that har-server is built on top of has logic to automatically set and write certain response headers such as the content-type, content-length, and content-encoding.
+The underlying FastAPI server, that har-server is built on top of, has logic to automatically populate select response headers such as the content-type, content-length, and content-encoding.
 The headers automatically added can conflict with the headers of the same name that are part of the response recorded in a HAR file.

-To avoid this issue you may need to create a `_config.yml` file and configure the `rewrite.response.rules` array to include the `remove-headers` rule and in the `rewrite.response.config.removable-headers` array add the `content-type`, `content-length`, and `content-encoding` headers.

-This configuration will force the server to exclude the headers with said names from the original HAR file response and only send the headers set by FastAPI.
+To avoid this issue you may need to create a _config.yml file in the root of the Http Archive folder with a configuration like what is provided in the [_config_min.yml](./_config_min.yml) sample.
+The configuration provided in the sample YAML file will force the har-server to exclude the problematic headers from the Http Archive response entry and will only return the headers automatically set by the FastAPI server.

-A sample of this particular configuration can be found at [_config_min.yml](./_config_min.yml)

 ## Quality Metrics

-To run the unit and integration tests simply run the CreateVenv.ps1 script the run the build script via:
+Various quality metrics can be gathered by first running the `CreateVenv.ps1` script then by executing the following:
 > python build.py

-This build script, in addition to the running unit tests, will also generate coverage reports, install required dependencies, ensure a proper virtual environment is active, and run Flake8.
+This build script will ensure the proper virtual environment is active, install dependencies, run unit tests with code coverage assertions, flake8, and perform dependency audits.